Preservation of magnetic audiotape: Cleaning

 Magnetic tape must be kept clean in order to prevent scratching and deterioration.
-Dust on the surface of tape will cause friction between the tape and the tape heads on the playback equipment, which will scratch the oxide layer.
-The website for sound preservation hosted by the National Library of Canada classifies dirt in two classes: Foreign matter (fingerprints, dust) and alteration of the original state (chemical reactions caused due to grime and dirt deposited on the tape surface).
+Dust on the surface of the tape will cause friction between the tape and the tape heads on the playback equipment, which will scratch the oxide layer.
+The website for sound preservation hosted by the National Library of Canada classifies dirt in two classes: Foreign matter (fingerprints, dust) and alteration of the original state (chemical reactions caused by grime and dirt deposited on the tape surface).
 In any event, the tapes must be properly cleaned.

-Recommended methods for removing dust on tapes include using a small vacuum with a hose or wipe with 3M Tape Cleaning Fabric.
+Recommended methods for removing dust on tapes include using a small vacuum with a hose or wiping with 3M Tape Cleaning Fabric.
 Care must be used when using a vacuum if a hose attachment is available.
-If the motor of the vacuum is powerful enough, it can demagnetize the tape and the recording will be compromised.
+If the motor of the vacuum is powerful enough, it can demagnetize the tape, and the recording will be compromised.
 Many of the professional companies for tape restoration recommend professional help for proper care.
 They are generally correct to recommend this, as it is a delicate process that requires training if one plans to undertake serious chemical or physical repair.
 Vidipax, a professional tape restoration company, recommends using Pellon fabric or cloth as the safest and most efficient way to clean tapes.
 They warn against using solvents at all costs unless the tapes have already been submerged in water or another solvent (in the case of a flood).
-They also remind tape-owners or collections managers that baking tapes to reverse hydrolysis is rarely a permanent fix and permanently alters the make-up of the tape.
+They also remind tape owners or collections managers that baking tapes to reverse hydrolysis is rarely a permanent fix and permanently alters the make-up of the tape.